 The Ministry of Culture has designed the subsidy scheme to minimise the administrative burden for recipients.

 Sport councils are responsible for distributing funds to sport clubs in their respective municipalities.
 The size of the population aged 6-19 years in each municipality determines the size of the subsidy.
-The distribution must follow the Ministry's general guidelines and address local needs.
+The distribution must follow the Ministry's guidelines and address local needs.
 In addition, the Norwegian Olympic and Paralympic Committee and Confederation of Sports (NIF) may make recommendations on the distribution.

 Distribution to local clubs and associations

 The sport councils distribute funds to teams in their respective municipalities.
-The distribution must follow the Ministry's general guidelines (reproduced below) and address local needs.
+The distribution must follow the Ministry's guidelines (reproduced below) and address local needs.